swain/TinyKeychain/README.md

 # TinyKeychain
-A type-safe, easy-to-use keychain wrapper that can store anything that's `Codable`.
+A Swifty, type-safe, easy-to-use keychain wrapper that can store anything that's `Codable`.

 ## Basic Usage: